It’s that time of year again. Time for updating the general-purpose appendix to all syllabus for all courses…

 —do so in a timely manner:

 late work will be penalized, and will not be accepted at all once it is a week late; individual instructors’ policies may be stricter still.
 Late work covered by medical or other acceptable official certification is another matter and discussed further in VII.
-Extensions and making up for missed work (further down).
+Late work, extensions, and making up for missed work (further down).

 - communicate (and be communicable):

-—check your email frequently, and check this site regularly
+—check your email (the account you have on record with UBC) frequently, and check this site regularly

 —keep your email contact information up to date with UBC IT;